compphil2mmae/compphil2mmae.github.io/content/authors/alina.jacobs/_index.en.md

   # - Leitung # Chair | Principal Investigators
   # - Akademische Mitarbeiter:innen # Researchers
   # - - Assistenz in Forschung, Lehre & Verwaltung # Administrationministration
-  - Doktorand:innen # Grad Students
+  - PhD students # Grad Students
-  # - Assoziierte
+  # - Associates
   # - Gäste # Visitors
-  # - Alumni
+  # - Alumnae & Alumni
 ---

-Alina Jacobs ist seit 2025 wissenschaftliche Mitarbeiterin am Department für Philosophie des Karlsruher Instituts für Technologie (KIT).
-Sie promoviert zu ethischen Fragen staatlicher Massenüberwachung und arbeitet an der Schnittstelle von Ethik, politischer Philosophie und sozialer Erkenntnistheorie.

-Zuvor war sie als Studienassistentin und Tutorin am [Institut für Philosophie](https://philosophie.univie.ac.at/) der Universität Wien tätig und leitete dort als Präsidentin das *Vienna Forum for Analytic Philosophy*.
-Ihre akademischen Stationen führten sie durch Heidelberg und Wien, wo sie Philosophie und Germanistik studierte.
-Ihre Arbeiten wurden u. a. auf dem Internationalen Wittgenstein-Symposium vorgestellt und veröffentlicht.
+Alina Jacobs has been a research associate at the Department of Philosophy at the Karlsruhe Institute of Technology (KIT) since 2025.
+She is doing her Ph.D. in ethics with a focus on questions of mass surveillance and works at the intersection of ethics, political philosophy, and social epistemology.

+Before that, she was a teaching assistant and tutor at the [Institute of Philosophy](https://philosophie.univie.ac.at/) at the University of Vienna, where she also served as the President of the *Vienna Forum for Analytic Philosophy*.
+Her academic career took her to Heidelberg and Vienna, where she studied philosophy and German language and literature.
+Her work has been presented and published at venues including the International Wittgenstein Symposium.